-Generally, viewers in Distance Zone 2 are less affected by visual change because of the moderate to large distance between the viewer and the solar array (see Section 4.0 for the description of Distance Zone 2).
+Generally, viewers in Distance Zone 2 are less affected and therefore less sensitive to visual change because of the moderate to large distance between the viewer and the solar array (see Section 4.0 for the description of Distance Zone 2).
 Travelers of these roads are not expected to experience sustained views to the Facility because of travel speed (motion), which typically provides less time for a viewer to visually absorb their surroundings.
 Public roads located within Distance Zone 2 that are predicted to experience solar array visibility are tabulated below in Table 9.